uawin/emWin.Untouchable/README.md

 And if you used them, you can use the only one call of function setUntouchable(WM_HWIN hWin, U8 OnOff) to enable/disable "untouchable"-behaviour for some parent-window including all its childs.

-Also you can use correspondent indirect creators like WINDOW_CreateUntouchableIndirect or DROPDOWN_CreateUntouchableIndirect etc. instead of WINDOW_CreateIndirect or DROPDOWN_CreateIndirect etc.
+Also you can use indirect creators like WINDOW_CreateUntouchableIndirect or DROPDOWN_CreateUntouchableIndirect etc. instead of WINDOW_CreateIndirect or DROPDOWN_CreateIndirect etc.